 - We will only borrow checked out Harvard books after a recall has failed

-Because materials are generally sent by UPS or US Mail, it can take ten days to two weeks for the Harvard Law School Library to receive the materials from another library.
+Because materials are generally sent by UPS or US Mail, it can take ten days to two weeks for the Harvard Law School Library to receive the materials from another library in the United States.
+Items from international lenders can take up to a month to arrive.
+While we do our best to accommodate requests as quickly as possible, please note that there are NO RUSH REQUESTS and that we cannot guarantee delivery in time to meet deadlines.
 If an item is needed right away, please be sure to indicate the deadline date on the web request.
-If submitting a paper request, please print “RUSH” at the top of the request form and indicate your deadline date.
-We will place a priority on rush requests, but cannot guarantee that materials will arrive in time to meet deadlines.

 You can check the status of your interlibrary loan requests using our online patron request form.